ktr0a/ktr0a/README.md

 Currently focused on Python, backend engineering, and creating structured, maintainable software.

 ### What I’m working on
-- **Finance App** - a modular Python CLI for tracking expenses with summaries, filtering, backups, and undo/redo.
 - **YouTube Scriptwriter** - a customizable llm workflow which can produce highly specialized and detailed scripts for YouTube videos (Current scope: Gaming, Roblox, Story-leading Videos)

 ### Contact: